Research Portfolio — Major News Media Reporting & International Affairs*

 • U.S. residents and international affairs elite surveyed for this project report significant reliance on news reporting for information on international affairs.
 They also acknowledge major gaps in international affairs coverage.
 Do these gaps predictably influence fundamental knowledge and perceptions of international affairs?
 We begin by analyzing tens of millions of recently published articles and find that 1) many major international issues receive minimal major news media attention, and 2) that many international issues, when they are reported on, are depicted in a manner that deviates from underlying empirical realities (e.g. reporting effectively stops even as crises continue).
 Through a series of surveys, we then analyze how these reporting patterns influence the knowledge and perceptions of international affairs of two distinct populations: 1) U.S. residents; and 2) international affairs professionals consisting of a) international relations faculty at colleges and universities across the United States, b) current and former senior U.S. government officials who collectively served across (at least) three presidential administrations on issues relating to U.S. trade, development, or national security, and c) international affairs-focused staffers at major U.S. think tanks.
 Results point to significant causal effects of news media reporting practices on respondents’ knowledge and perceptions of international affairs.
 More broadly, we argue that the major news media’s role as an international affairs actor is omitted in much international relations theorizing and empirical work.

 • Many major international issues receive minimal news media attention.
 Does such lack of reporting reflect low demand?
-We estimate demand for news stories on major international issues amongst two populations, U.S. residents and international relations professionals, divided into three distinct groups – 1) international relations faculty at colleges and universities across the United States; 2) current/former senior U.S. government officials who collectively served across (at least) three presidential administrations; and 3) international affairs-focused staffers at major U.S. think tanks.
+We first identify major underreported international issues through in-depth interviews with hundreds of foreign affairs professionals.
+Through additional interviews with news media professionals, we document significant heterogeneity in news rooms' editorial decisionmaking on international issues.
+Finally, we estimate demand for news stories on major international issues amongst two populations, U.S. residents and international relations professionals, divided into three distinct groups -- 1) international relations faculty at colleges and universities across the United States; 2) current/former senior U.S. government officials who collectively served across (at least) three presidential administrations; and 3) international affairs-focused staffers at major U.S. think tanks.
 Results reveal significant interest in major undercovered international issues, suggesting that demand stories on these topics may significantly exceed their contemporary supply.